vialauditThe Roundup

 Special populations.
 Pediatric, hepatic-impairment, and pregnant populations are not covered by the published TRIUMPH program.
 These are typical post-approval study commitments, not Phase 3 program exclusions.

-What changes if the FDA submission proceeds in 2026
+What changes if Eli Lilly's 2026 FDA retatrutide submission proceeds

 The Eli Lilly investor communications through Q1 2026 indicated a 2026 FDA submission target for retatrutide.
 As of this writing (May 2026), the submission timing is current-quarter or near-quarter.
 Two paths from here: